digiexchris/PIDKiln/PLAN_DEVCONTAINER.md

 ## Live Reloading

-The `data/` directory is mounted as a volume at `/frontend`.
+**Frontend files:** The `data/` directory is mounted as a volume at `/frontend`.
 Changes to HTML, CSS, and JavaScript files are immediately visible when you refresh the browser — no container rebuild needed.

-To apply changes to the simulator code (`server.js`, `mock-data.js`), restart the container:
+**Backend files:** The `server.js` and `mock-data.js` files are also mounted as volumes.
+Changes require a container restart:
 ```bash
 docker-compose restart
 ```